vijaykumarcm1991/nimbus-project/NOTES.md

   provider versions; ignored here since state is local/ephemeral.
 A judgment call.

-## Known gaps I have NOT yet fixed

-- Secrets: the Postgres password is currently in plain text in docker-compose.yml (to be addressed in Task 4).

 ## Deployment approach (and the ephemeral-environment trade-off)

 The CI pipeline fully automates: lint → test (gating) → build image →